Skip to main content

 The last step in the process (opting out of data brokers) is often the most tedious and complicated.
 DeleteMe makes it a lot easier and helps you take your information back from data brokers.

-DeleteMe’s team of privacy experts find and coordinate the removal of your personal information and continuously scan the web to keep your data offline.
+DeleteMe’s team of privacy experts find and coordinate the removal of your personal information and

 Take back control of your public record information with DeleteMe